musk/SbtEclipsify/README.md

 This plugin is currently only compiled against Scala 2.7.7 and there is no crossbuild in place as of yet.

 ### Building
 SbtEclipsify uses oh wonder sbt as the build tool.
-In order to get it to build you first need an older version of the plugin since SbtEclipsify uses SbtEclipsify.
-You can obtain it from the dist folder on git.
-After downloading it from git you need to open projects/plugins/SbtEclipsePlugins.scala and edit the line lazy val eclipsify to use the locally downloaded version of the sbteclipse.jar.
-Once this is done start sbt and do a publish-local.
+After downloading it from git start sbt and do a publish-local.
 This should compile all sources, run all tests and install the most recent version of the plugin to your local repo.
 From now on you can simply use `"de.element34" % "sbteclipsify" % "<buildversion>"` to get the plugin for your own projects.

 ## Supported properties
-The following properties can be added to the build.properties of your project in order to control the output of the plugin sbt.dependency=boolean (default: false) => if set to true puts the sbt jar on the classpath of the project this is needed if you are creating actions or plugins for sbt project.description= (default: Projectname Projectversin) => Set this to the text used to describe your project. this is directly transfered to the .projectfile's project description tag.
+The following properties can be added to the build.properties of your project in order to control the output of the plugin `sbt.dependency`(default: false) => if set to true puts the sbt jar on the classpath of the project this is needed if you are creating actions or plugins for sbt
+`project.description`(default: Projectname + Projectversion) => Set this to the text used to describe your project. this is directly transfered to the .projectfile's project description tag.
+`include.project`(default: false) => if set to true the path to the project definition is added as a source folder to the classpath.
+`include.plugin`(default: true) => if set to true the path to the plugin defintion is added as a source folder to the classpath.

 ## Using the Plugin in your own project
 You need to create a plugin definition in your sbt project.